 In iridocorneal endothelial (ICE) syndrome, there is a dysfunction with this inner layer of cells.
 Instead of being a single layer of non-regenerating cells, it starts to replicate and spread.
 This has three main effects in the eye:

-What causes it?
 No one knows for sure what causes ICE syndrome.
 It is sporadic in presentation and not passed on genetically (so it cannot be passed on from parent to child).
 It is more common in women and is most frequently detected between the ages of 20 and 50 years.
 It almost always only affects one eye.